In a separator log, the entire log data can be structured according to the specified separator, and each complete log ends with a line break

 ::: , it can also be parsed through custom delimiter.

-Keep Collection Time enabled as shown below:
+Keep Collection Time enabled.

 Disable Collection Time and enter the time key of the original timestamp and the corresponding time parsing format in Time Key and Time Parsing Format respectively.
 For more information on the time parsing format, please see Configuring Time Format.

 Below are examples of how to enter a time parsing format: